yutian-zhao/MICCAI19-MedVQA/README.md

+# Introduction
+This is an implementation of MICCAI19-MedVQA to work on MedVQA dataset.
+The original model is designed trained and tested on VQA-RAD dataset.
+We retrained it and tested on MedVQA dataset, achieving **78.2** for close-end, **46.8** for open-end and **50.0** for all questions.
+This prove the robustness of BAN-MEVF model.

+All work is credit to AIOZ-AI group and thanks for their work.

+Contributor: Yutian Zhao, Jianan Yang

 # Mixture of Enhanced Visual Features (MEVF)

 This repository is the implementation of `MEVF` for the visual question answering task in medical domain.
 Our model achieved **43.9** for open-ended and **75.1** for close-end on [VQA-RAD dataset](https://www.nature.com/articles/sdata2018251#data-citations).
 For the detail, please refer to [link](https://arxiv.org/abs/1909.11867).